 Supporting your weight loss journey doesn’t have to mean giving up a ton of your favorite foods and feeling hungry all day, every day.
 Adding certain foods to your lifestyle can help you reach your goal weight in a delicious way that doesn’t leave you feeling deprived.

-Here are six of the best “dietitian-approved” foods for weight loss, and each can easily be included in most diets and lifestyles.
+Here are seven of the best “dietitian-approved” foods for weight loss, and each can easily be included in most diets and lifestyles.

 #1 In-Shell Pistachios